 PS90 & P90

-The P90 is an iconic gun and one of my favorites on the list as I recently got one of my own and made it an SBR and suppressed it.
+The P90 is an iconic gun and one of my favorites on the list, as I recently got one of my own, made it an SBR, and suppressed it.

 The 5.7×28 round has been around since the 90s and the P90 was first released in 1990.

-It’s extremely fun to shoot and has very little recoil.
-One of the major features of the P90 is the small size of the gun as well as the ergonomics.
-It takes some getting used to when holding but after you adjust it’s very fluid.
+It’s extremely fun to shoot and has minimal recoil.
+One of the significant features of the P90 is the small size of the gun and the ergonomics.
+It takes some getting used to when holding, but it’s very fluid after you adjust.

 The FN Five-Seven, typically just called the “5.7” is one of the original guns that FN made to shoot the 5.7x28mm round.